weirdrock/YeetMouse/Performance.md

 ![Power_-Precise,_Big-.png](media/Power_-Precise,_Big-.png)
 ![Power_-Fast,_Big-.png](media/Power_-Fast,_Big-.png)

-For this test (like for many) others it would be nice to have a relative error, but I decided to keep everything the same, so not to introduce any unnecessary confusion.
+For this test (like for many others) it would be nice to have a relative error, but I decided to keep everything the same, so not to introduce any unnecessary confusion.
-I think it is pretty safe to say that the resolution if the `Fast` version is enough.
+I think it is pretty safe to say that the precision of the `Fast` version is enough.

 ### Log
 > Log Y scale